imrjat/laravel-starter-kit/README.md

 **Laravel 9.x requires a minimum PHP version of 8.1.** for more information visit -  https://laravel.com/docs/9.x/releases

-# Reporting a Vulnerability
-If you discover any security related issues, please send an e-mail to Rahul Jat via imrjat@gmail.com instead of using the issue tracker.

 # Demo
 Check the following demo project.
 It is just a straight installation of the project without any modification.